Things to do along the Sea to Sky Highway

-The Upper Shannon Falls hike continues to the Sea to Sky Summit trail, so you can take the Sea to Sky Gondola back down to the parking lot.
-Walk the short connector trail back to Shannon Falls parking lot.
+The Upper Shannon Falls hike continues to the Sea to Sky Summit trail.
+This means you can take the Sea to Sky Gondola back down to the parking lot.
+Then you walk the short connector trail back to Shannon Falls parking lot.

 Stawamus Chief Provincial Park

 Located along the Sea to Sky Highway, the Stawamus Chief is one of the largest granite monoliths in the world.

 The Stawamus Chief Provincial Park protects the massive 700 metre granite cliffs that tower over the town of Squamish.
 It’s widely known as one of the best rock climbing spots in Canada.

 The Chief is one of the most popular hiking trails along the Sea to Sky Corridor.
 You access the hiking trails a from the day-use parking lot located on the Sea to Sky Highway.
 The trails are also accessible from Shannon Falls Provincial Park via the 1.5 km connector trail.

 There are three hikes on “The Chief”

 - First Peak – 1.5 km trail with an elevation gain of 540 metres